-If you have already configured your settings and you would like to access the configuration utility, please refer to "Web-based Configuration Utility" on page 28.
+If you have already configured your settings and you would like to access the configuration utility, please refer to page 27.

 If this is your first time logging into the router, this wizard will start automatically.

 This wizard is designed to guide you through a step-by-step process to configure your new D-Link router and connect to the Internet.